SarahDal/ArduinoCC/README.md

 Set everything up, and try it out, see what data you get back.
 I am able to use a motion-activated camera and leave it in place for a few days, then compare the number of cars photographed vs the numbers recorded, but be wary of this (particularly in Europe) as you will need to consider data protection laws if you can’t put the camera where the reg plate isn’t recorded.

-Instead you might need to sit and count cars for a few hours!
+Instead you might need to sit and count cars for a few hours.
 Keep adjusting the triggers, both the moving average and the trigger value, until it seems to work.

 ## Power consumption
 I don’t have a way of measuring low power, but I calculated the power consumption from the components as using 193mA when triggered, and 11.3mA when at rest.
 I had it running for 147 hours off 1900mAh batteries (12mA average), but there weren’t many cars to trigger it.
 There are loads of ways to further reduce power consumption of an Arduino pro mini (see https://www.gammon.com.au/power), but this is low enough for me for now.